pyokosmeme/FGtoAshes/TIE.md

 we can also have systems with random, conflicting interactions. these are called **spin glasses**. in a spin glass, you have a mix of ferromagnetic and antiferromagnetic couplings. it's impossible to satisfy all the interactions at once. the system gets "stuck" in a multitude of metastable states, a rugged energy landscape with many valleys. this is a much better model for complex social systems, with their tangled webs of alliances and rivalries, and for the loss landscapes of LLMs.

-one last thing: you ever wonder why a compass points north? the Earth is a big magnet, and smaller magnets align to the fields of bigger magnets. crude, but effective description. changing what we define as the Inside and the Outside is as critical to physics as it is to [Outsidness Engines](https://github.com/pyokosmeme/FGtoAshes/blob/main/ONE.md) of network states. oyou're take away is states align to something outside their locality. we will call this the external magnetic field (imagine you are a compass, aligning to the Earth's magnetosphere, gleefully; if yoyou're coupling constant is positive, being out of alignment makes you sad, being aligned makes you happy).
+one last thing: you ever wonder why a compass points north? the Earth is a big magnet, and smaller magnets align to the fields of bigger magnets. crude, but effective description. changing what we define as the Inside and the Outside is as critical to physics as it is to [Outsidness Engines](https://github.com/pyokosmeme/FGtoAshes/blob/main/ONE.md) of network states. oyou're take away is states align to something outside their locality. we will call this the external magnetic field (imagine you are a compass, aligning to the Earth's magnetosphere, gleefully; if you're coupling constant is positive, being out of alignment makes you sad, being aligned makes you happy).

 ---